-1871 Birthday of Lee Shubert, one of the three legendary Shubert brothers who will found the theatre-owning and producing empire, the Shubert Organization.
+1871 Birthday of Lee Shubert, one of the three legendary Shubert brothers who found the theatre-owning and producing empire, the Shubert Organization.

 1936 A sad day for Broadway as Paul McCullough, half of the popular comedy team of [Bobby] Clark and McCullough, dies after he slashes his own throat and wrists.
 Despite a hugely successful 31-year career, McCullough had battled depression and exhaustion for most of the previous year.
-He had just been released after several months' treatment in a sanitarium when he stopped for a haircut, seized the barber's razor, and committed suicide.
-His shows included Strike Up the Band, Walk a Little Faster and Thumbs Up!
+He had just been released after several months' treatment in a sanitarium when he stopped for a shave, seized the barber's razor, and committed suicide.
+His shows included Strike Up the Band, Walk a Little Faster, and Thumbs Up!

 2010 Come Fly Away, Twyla Tharp's dance musical that moves to the music and satin voice of Frank Sinatra, opens on Broadway at the Marquis Theatre.
 Following four couples as they fall in and out of love during an evening at a crowded nightclub, the show uses original masters of Sinatra's voice with a live onstage band.

-2013 Judi Dench and Ben Whishaw star in the world premiere of John Logan's Peter and Alice, opening at the West End's Noel Coward Theatre.
+2013 Judi Dench and Ben Whishaw star in the world premiere of John Logan's Peter and Alice, opening at the West End's Noël Coward Theatre.
 The play revolves around the meeting of Alice Liddell Hargreaves (Dench) and Peter Llewelyn Davies (Whishaw) at the opening of a Lewis Carroll exhibition in 1932, when the original Alice in Wonderland came face to face with the original Peter Pan.